Research Interests

 My primary research background is in quantum field theories which has applications to a broad range of physics from high energy physics to material science.

 I have also worked on neutrino quantum kinetics, with applications to the early universe and supernovae, as well as on quantum anomalies, such as the conformal (or trace) anomaly of the energy-momentum tensor, which is expected to play a significant role near black hole horizons.
-More recently I applied quantum field theory methods to the interaction of dislocations (i.e. line defects) with phonons in metals, one of the dominating mechanisms defining the strength of a crystal in extreme stress conditions.

 • Dislocations in Metals and Metal Plasticity